apache/spark/dev/provider_packages/README_BACKPORT_PACKAGES.md

 difference is that all scripts there should have ``--backports`` flag added.
 When updating documentation you can also specify ``--release-version`` manually.

+You can add `--verbose` flag in breeze command if you want to see commands executed.

 # Testing backport provider packages